cda-tum/mqt-bench/docs/source/Abstraction_levels.rst

 This is also the reason for the different sequence of CX gates compared to the previous example.

-This circuit is now executable on the IBMQ Manila device, since all hardware induced requirements are fulfilled.
+This circuit is now executable on the `ibmq_manila` device, since all hardware induced requirements are fulfilled.

+..
 [1] A.Cross et al., OpenQASM 3: A broader and deeper quantum assembly language, `arXiv:2104.14722 <https://arxiv.org/abs/2104.14722>`_, 2021